 It is therefore important that the suspected ADRs described in this report are not interpreted as being proven side effects of COVID-19 vaccines.
-A list of the possible side effects of COVID-19 mRNA Pfizer/BioNTech, COVID-19 AstraZeneca vaccine and COVID-19 Moderna vaccine is provided in the product information document for healthcare professionals and the UK recipient information.
+A list of the possible side effects of COVID-19 mRNA Pfizer/BioNTech, COVID-19 Vaccine AstraZeneca and COVID-19 Vaccine Moderna are provided in the product information document for healthcare professionals and the UK recipient information.
 These can also be found on the Coronavirus Yellow Card reporting site.

-This public summary provides an overview of all UK suspected ADRs associated with the new coronavirus (COVID-19) vaccines (COVID-19 mRNA Pfizer/BioNTech, COVID-19 Oxford University/AstraZeneca vaccine and COVID-19 vaccine Moderna), and MHRA's analysis of the data, between 9 December 2020 and 14 April 2021 (inclusive).
+This public summary provides an overview of all UK suspected ADRs associated with the new COVID-19 Vaccines (the Pfizer/BioNTech, COVID-19 Vaccine AstraZeneca and COVID-19 Vaccine Moderna), and MHRA's analysis of the data, between 9 December 2020 and 28 April 2021 (inclusive).
 A glossary of key terms is provided in Annex 2.